-6. CONCLUSION AND FUTURE WORK
+6 CONCLUSION AND FUTURE WORK

-We introduced an entropy-based approach to detecting covert timing channels, which makes use of entropy and corrected conditional entropy.
-We designed and implemented the entropy-based detection tool.
-The development of this tool addresses a number of non-trivial design issues, including efficient use of data structures, data partition, bin granularity, and pattern length.
+In this paper, we introduced an entropy-based technique to detect covert-timing channels by employing both entropy and corrected conditional entropy.
+We designed and implemented the proposed entropy-based detection tool.
+The development of this tool addresses a number of non-trivial design issues, including efficient use of data structures, data partitioning, bin granularity, and pattern length.
 We observed that as bin granularity increases, entropy estimates become more precise, whereas corrected conditional entropy estimates become less precise.
 Therefore, based on this observation, we utilized the fine-binned entropy estimation and the coarse-binned corrected conditional entropy estimation for covert timing channel detection.

 We then applied our entropy-based techniques for detecting covert timing channels.
 The corrected conditional entropy test is able to detect the covert timing channels with abnormal regularity, while the entropy test is able to detect the covert timing channels with abnormal shape.
 Our experimental results show that the combination of entropy and corrected conditional entropy is capable of detecting a variety of covert timing channels.
 In contrast, for a covert timing channel whose distribution is close to that of legitimate traffic, all the previous detection methods fail.
+In light of our results and the importance of entropy in covert timing channel capacity, we believe that entropy could be the key metric for covert timing channel detection.

 There are a number of possible directions for our future work.
-We plan to further investigate the possible countermeasures that could be used by attackers to evade entropybased detection.
-We also plan to explore the connection between our entropy-based detection methods and the entropy that relates to covert timing channel capacity.
-We believe that the exploration could lead to better detection methods or lower overall bounds on the capacity of covert timing channels.
+We plan to further investigate the possible countermeasures that could be used by attackers to evade entropy-based detection.
+We also plan to explore the connection between our entropy-based detection methods and entropy as it relates to covert timing channel capacity.
+With detection methods that limit entropy, it could be possible to reduce the capacity available to covert timing channels.
+We believe that this exploration could lead to better detection methods or lower overall bounds on the capacity of covert timing channels.